canjs/canjs/docs/can-guides/topics/testing/testing.md

 Another place you might use `listenTo` is in [can-stache-element/lifecycle-methods.connect].
 The same testing procedure can be used in this scenario, but you need to make sure `connect` is called, which is discussed in the next section.

-### connect
+### connected

-[can-stache-element/lifecycle-methods.connect] is a good place to put code that is expected to run once a custom element is in the document.
-To test this code, obviously `connect` needs to be called.
+The [can-stache-element/lifecycle-hooks.connected connected hook] is a good place to put code that is expected to run once a component is in the document.
+To test this code, the [can-stache-element/lifecycle-methods.connect connect method] needs to be called.
 One way to do this is to call it manually:

 @sourceref ./custom-elements-connect-manually.html
 @highlight 39,only